 - By conservative estimate, we reduced total costs over 50% (about 1.5%) on $475,000 in invested annuity assets.
 The chart below illustrates the estimated compound savings benefit.

 Compound Savings Advantage

 By focusing on what was important to Patrick we eliminated the unnecessary.
-The underlying investment assets are the same; the investment mix is the same; the difference is an adviser who cares about the end result.
+The underlying investment assets are the same; the investment mix is the same.
+The difference is a right thinking, competent adviser who cares about the result.
 That’s work that matters.

 Jerry Matecun helps business owners and individuals discover key planning and investment considerations vital to build and protect the value of your business and personal assets.
 For a no cost, confidential conversation regarding your situation call or email Jerry at 949-273-4200, or email@example.com.